CALI Lessons: Free study materials for law students

 If you are unfamiliar, CALI Lessons are interactive, computer-based tutorials provided by the nonprofit Center for Computer-Assisted Legal Instruction (www.cali.org).
 They are written by law professors and librarians and are great for mastering course material during the semester and for studying for exams.
-There are more than 900 lessons available to help you study 32 different legal subject areas at www.cali.org.
+There are more than 960 lessons available to help you study 32 different legal subject areas as well as federal rules ebooks.
+All of this is available at www.cali.org.

 Best of all?
 It's totally free for you to use!

 When registering a new account at cali.org, you must use our school's authorization code to create your account.
 Ask a law librarian to get this code.
 You'll only need to use the school's authorization code once.
 After that, you may use the e-mail/password you used to sign up in order to login at cali.org.

 Good luck with the rest of the semester!